osrf-migration/drcsim-wiki/tutorials/installDRC.md

         source /opt/ros/[Your ROS Distro Name]/setup.bash   # this is necessary for drcsim 3.1.0 and later source /usr/share/drcsim/setup.sh

-    '''For drcsim < 1.3.0''': you need to source the setup file from a versioned directory.
+    **For drcsim < 1.3.0**: you need to source the setup file from a versioned directory.
 E.g., for drcsim 1.2.X, you would do this:

         # OLDER VERSIONS ONLY
         source /usr/share/drcsim-1.2/setup.sh